1. Set clear goals

 2. Break your goal down into actionable steps

 You want to run a half marathon in 6 months?
 Then set yourself intermediate goals that will support you on your way.
-The first month your target is e.g. to run 2 km at a stretch, in the 2nd month 4 km and so on.
+For example: the first month, your target is to run a mile in one stretch, then the 2nd month it’s 2 miles, and so on.
 This way you can measure your progress and even big goals are broken down into manageable steps.

 3. Write down your goals